advanta

 Where to read further

-The full Legal AI OS reference architecture is developed in the anchor essays: Defensibility (the operating standard), ROAI (the four-quadrant return frame), the Risk Taxonomy 2026 (the nine classes of legal AI risk), the Agentic Tier ladder (the autonomy gradient), and the AI Lifecycle (the five-stage operating discipline).
+The full Legal AI OS reference architecture is developed in the anchor essays: Defensibility (the operating framework), ROAI (the four-quadrant return frame), the Risk Taxonomy 2026 (the nine classes of legal AI risk), the Agentic Tier ladder (the autonomy gradient), and the AI Lifecycle (the five-stage operating discipline).
 The eight pillars are each developed in their own Executive Brief.
 The Maturity Stack and the 90-Day Roadmap are developed as standalone framework essays.
 Together they comprise the institutional reference the function operates against.

 About Advanta Research